Treasury, IRS release additional guidance on domestic content bonus elective safe harbor under the Inflation Reduction Act

 Relationship to elective, or “direct,” pay

-As our team highlighted in a prior update, taxpayers who choose to monetize their tax credits – like the Section 45X advanced manufacturing production credit (AMCP) – through direct pay, may be subject to a “haircut” if they do not meet certain domestic content requirements.
+As our team highlighted in a prior update, taxpayers who choose to monetize their tax credits – like the Section 45X advanced manufacturing production credit (AMPC) – through direct pay, may be subject to a “haircut” if they do not meet certain domestic content requirements.
 These taxpayers may utilize the domestic content safe harbor.

 Record-keeping